orbitalci/orbital/questions_and_notes.md

 ## done:
 - ~~remove volume mounts on spawned build containers - they should be downloading the bash scripts out of s3~~
+- ~~make it so that we can query whether or not there's a key uploaded for this accountname (also update help)~~